nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Deleting a person

-1. Deleting a person while all persons are being shown

 1. Prerequisites: Be in person list.
 Must have at least one person in the list.

 1. Test case: `person 1 /delete`<br>
    Expected: First contact is deleted from the list.
 Details of the deleted person shown in the status message.

 1. Test case: `person 0 /delete `<br>
    Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

 1. Other incorrect delete commands to try: `p /delete`, `p x /delete`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.

 ### Adding a group

-1. Adding a group
 1. Test case: `group Test /create`<br>
    Expected: Group is created.
 If you switch to group list, you will be able to see the new group created.

 1. Test case: `group 123 /create`<br>
    Expected: No group is created.
 Error details shown in the status message.

 1. Other incorrect delete commands to try: `group /create`, `group group_1 /create`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.

 ### Deleting a group

-1. Deleting a group while all groups are being shown

-    1. Prerequisites: List all groups using the `group /list` command.
+Prerequisites: List all groups using the `group /list` command.
 Multiple groups in the list.

 1. Test case: `group 1 /delete`<br>
    Expected: A confirmation window popped.
 Upon confirmation, first group is deleted from the list.

 1. Test case: `group 0 /delete`<br>
    Expected: No group is deleted.
 Error details shown in the status message.

 1. Other incorrect delete commands to try: `group /delete`, `group x /delete`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.

 ### Adding person to a group

-1. Prerequisites: List all persons using the `person /list` command.
+Prerequisites: List all persons using the `person /list` command.
 Multiple persons in the list.
 Only the group Orbital is created.

 1. Test case: `person 1 /add g:Orbital`<br>
    Expected: Person is added to the group.
 Person is updated with a new group in the UI.

 1. Test case: `person 0 /add g:Orbital`<br>
    Expected: Nothing happened.
 Error details shown in the status message.

 1. Other incorrect delete commands to try: `person /add`, `person 1 /add g:NonExistent`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.

 ### Removing a person from a group

-1. Prerequisites: List all persons using the `person /list` command.
+Prerequisites: List all persons using the `person /list` command.
 Multiple persons in the list.
 First person is added to group Orbital.

 1. Test case: `person 1 /remove g:Orbital`<br>
        Expected: Person is removed to the group.
 Person is updated with group removed in the UI.

 1. Test case: `person 0 /remove g:Orbital`<br>
    Expected: No person is removed.
 Error details shown in the status message.

 1. Other incorrect delete commands to try: `person /remove`, `person 1 /remove g:NonExistent`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.

 ### Adding subgroup to a group

-1. Prerequisites: List all groups using the `group /list` command.
+Prerequisites: List all groups using the `group /list` command.
 Multiple groups in the list.

 1. Test case: `group 1 /create n:Artemis`<br>
    Expected: Artemis is added to the first group.
 Group is updated with a new subgroup in the UI.

 1. Test case: `group 0 /create n:Artemis`<br>
    Expected: No group is created.
 Error details shown in the status message.

 1. Other incorrect delete commands to try: `group /create`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.

 ### Removing a subgroup from a group

-1. Prerequisites: List all groups using the `group /list` command.
+Prerequisites: List all groups using the `group /list` command.
 Multiple groups in the list.
 First group contains subgroup Artemis.

 1. Test case: `group 1 /delete n:Artemis`<br>
    Expected: Confirmation window pops up.
 Upon confirmation, Artemis is removed from the first group.
    Group is updated with a subgroup removed in the UI.

 1. Test case: `group 0 /delete n:Artemis`<br>
    Expected: No subgroup is removed.
 Error details shown in the status message.

 1. Other incorrect delete commands to try: `group /delete`, `group 1 /delete n:NonExistent`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.

 ### Adding general note.
-1. Adding general note.

 1. Test case: `note` <br>
    Expected: Note window opened with title of note window named as `General Note` to add note to.
    Within the note window, user can make use of keyboard shortcuts in **User Guide** for saving and quiting of note.
    Upon saving of note, general note is added and displayed in left pane of Notor.

 ### Clearing general note.

-1. Clearing of general note.
 1. Test case: `clearnote` <br>
    Expected: Warning Window opened to prompt whether to proceed with clearing of general note.
    General note is cleared in Notor upon confirmation to continue with clearing of note.
    General note is not cleared upon confirmation to cancel clear note.

 ### Adding note to a person

-1. Adding note to a person in person list. <br>
 Prerequisites: List all persons using the `person /list` command or already in person list.
 Must have at least one person in the list.

 1. Test case: `person 1 /note` <br>
     Expected: Note window opened with title of note window named as the person to add note to.
     Within the note window, user can make use of keyboard shortcuts in  **User Guide** for saving and quiting of note.
     Upon saving of note, first three lines of note excluding empty line is shown for the first person in the list.

 1. Test case: `person 0 /note `<br>
   Expected: No note window is opened.
 Error details shown in the status message.

 1. Other incorrect delete commands to try: `p /note`, `p x /note`, `...` (where x is larger than the list size)<br>
   Expected: Similar to previous.

 ### Clearing note of a person
-1. Clearing note of a person in person list. <br>

 Prerequisites: List all persons using the `person /list` command or already in person list.
     Must have at least one person in the list.

 1. Test case: `person 1 /clearnote` <br>
    Expected: Warning Window opened to prompt user whether to proceed with clearing of note for the person.
    Note of first person is cleared in the list upon confirmation to clear note.
    Note of first person in the list remains upon confirmation to cancel clear note.

 1. Test case: `person 0 /clearnote `<br>
   Expected: No warning window is opened.
 Error details shown in the status message.

 1. Other incorrect delete commands to try: `p /clearnote`, `p x /clearnote`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.

 ### Tagging a person